310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/epilogue.md

 {% bubble Midori %}
 Mm~… It’s true that I was the first one to jump in there, but the ones who drove them away were you guys, y’know…?

-I’m kinda late on saying this, but thank you, everyone… ♪
+I’m kinda late on saying this, but thank you, everyone…♪
 {% endbubble %}

 {% bubble Tetora %}
 No need to thank me!
 I’d be a disgrace as a man if I were to abandon a comrade in danger!

-… I made a huge mistake.
+…I made a huge mistake.

 When I heard that Taishou was a delinquent in the past… I thought they were super cool people.